 The ability to stay sharp in your professional life depends on how you regularly nourish the body and mind.
 Here are the key areas to focus on from nutrition Expert Lindsay Chetelat that will keep your mental clarity and productivity in tip-top form.

-1. Food as fuel
+1. Food as fuel for productivity

 There are several foods and food components that can help keep you mentally sharp throughout the workday.
 Cruciferous vegetables, Omega-3 fatty acids, flavonoids, and folic acid are all extremely crucial towards promoting brain health.